webrecorder/warcio.js/README.md

 ## Node Usage

-`warcio.js` can also be used in Node, though it does not use the native zlib (due to a limitation with indexing multi-member zip files).
+`warcio.js` can also be used in Node, though it does not use the native zlib (due to a limitation with indexing multi-member gzip files).

 After installing the package, for example, with `yarn add warcio`, the above example could be run as follows in Node: